malbu/shady/README.md

 # shady
 Solar Position Calculator

 Returns alt-az and ra-dec coordinates.
 Based off VSOP087.
 J2000 epoch precessed to runtime.
-Uses algorithms from Jean Meeus "Astronomical Algorithms".
+Uses algorithms from Jean Meeus "Astronomical Algorithms" (variable names in geometry.java are pretty consistently from this book).
 Observer location can be fixed in Shady.txt.

 The calls that result in these outputs are:
 	myGeometry.calcSunRtAscension());